Elise Keith Makes Meetings Run More Successfully With Lucid Meetings

 The Fox Magazine is all about inspiration, what/who inspires you the most?

 I’m inspired by the growing number of advocates for long-term thinking, conscious capitalism, and using the power of business for good.
 Mara Zepeda, Jennifer Brandel and the other founders of the Zebra movement here in Portland (https://www.zebrasunite.com/our-story), Steward Brand and the Long Now Foundation (http://longnow.org/), and the people behind the creation of the Benefits corporation model (https://benefitcorp.net/) are all examples.

 What’s something people would be surprised to learn about you?

 When I was getting ready to leave my job and start Lucid Meetings, I seriously debated opening a grilled cheese shop in the mountains instead.

 Technology can be hard.
 As an internet-based business, we’re always dependent on a whole stack of other companies who regularly change out the environment under us.
 I can’t tell you the number of times Google just changed their mind about some piece of tech we’d integrated.
 And because we’re working to solve a real business problem rather than capture consumer eyeballs, the customer environments are also all over the map.
-Some companies are just now ditching their fax machines, while others expect artificial intelligence to run their meetings for them.
+Some companies are now ditching their fax machines and replacing them with online services like sending a fax from Android gadgets.
+In contrast, others expect artificial intelligence to run their meetings.
 We regularly hear from customers across this spectrum every day.

 I knew to figure out how to navigate all this complexity was going to be really tough.
 On the other hand, you always know where you stand with a grilled cheese sandwich.